 Generally speaking, a tomato salad is a blank canvas, and one that can exist with minimal carbs.
 But the best move might be to mate it with a cucumber salad, as this wonderful recipe from Craving Tasty

-, you're seriously missing out on a baller BBQ move that will turn heads immediately.
+, you're seriously missing out on a stellar BBQ move that will turn heads immediately.
 But why not take it one step further and start wrapping that superfood in a cloak of bacon, essentially creating the greatest keto French fry substitute known to humankind.
 Hell, this is the kind of side that French fries strive

 Coleslaw is basically one of those low-carb dishes you can get away with bringing without having to explain any sort of dietary restrictions.
 Unless you're serving it in a bread bowl, you should be cool.
-The Little Pine has a great low-carb version right here.
+The Little Pine has a great low-carb version right here

-Mac & cheese is a surefire way to win it at a cookout, whatever "it" truly is.
-And just because you're ditching the elbows in favor of cauliflower doesn't mean you're not going to win some converts.
+Mac & cheese is a surefire way to win everyone over at a food gathering -- or at least win over your taste buds.
+And just because you're ditching the elbows in favor of cauliflower doesn't mean you're not going to lose any of the amazing flavor.
 After all, cheese is the great equalizer between cultures, generations, and dietary lifestyles.
 Grab an easy and delicious version over at How to This and That

 Radishes aren't just essential weapons in Mario's campaign to save Princess Toadstool from a nightmare scenario in which food writers make three-decades-old Nintendo references.
 They're also great potato substitutes.
 If you're craving a bag of chips, these faux potatoes from Gnom-Gnom

 The bacon-wrapped jalapeno is a thing of beauty, one you can really riff on: whether you just jam the hollowed-out pepper with cream cheese and call it a popper or go more elaborate, people will be impressed.
 But nobody's going to top the Armadillo Egg, an unholy combination of popper and Scotch egg that sees a hollowed-out jalapeno stuffed with cheese, then wrapped in sausage, then wrapped in bacon, then chased by an immediate prescription to Lipitor.
-Hey Grill Hey has a great version right here.
+Hey Grill Hey has a great version right here